BAJAJ FINSERV DIRECT LIMITED

 Financial ratios help evaluate a company’s performance by measuring aspects like profitability, liquidity, efficiency, and leverage.
 They provide investors with standardised metrics to compare companies and assess financial health before making informed investment decisions.

-The price-to-earnings (P/E) ratio compares a company’s current share price to its earnings per share.
-It helps assess valuation by indicating how much investors are willing to pay for each unit of earnings, relative to peers.
+The price-to-earnings (P/E) ratio measures a company’s current share price divided by its earnings per share.
+It indicates the amount investors pay for each unit of a company's earnings compared to others.

 The quick ratio, also called the acid-test ratio, measures a company’s ability to meet short-term liabilities using liquid assets like cash, marketable securities, and receivables.
 It excludes inventory, offering a stricter view of liquidity strength.